CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Lifecycle-Management/CL-Upgrade-LCM.md

 A successful upgrade can still have post-check warnings.
 For example, you updated the OS, but not all services are fully up and running after the upgrade.
 If one or more of the post-checks fail, warning messages appear in the Post-Upgrade Tasks section of the preview.
 Click the warning category to view the detailed messages.
 ## Upgrade Cumulus Linux on Switches Without NetQ Agent Installed

-When you want to update Cumulus Linux on switches without NetQ installed, use the switch discovery feature.
+To upgrade Cumulus Linux on switches without NetQ installed, create a switch discovery.
 The feature browses your network to find all Cumulus Linux switches (with and without NetQ currently installed) and determines the versions of Cumulus Linux and NetQ installed.
 These results are then used to install or upgrade Cumulus Linux and NetQ on all discovered switches in a single procedure rather than in two steps.
 You can run up to five jobs simultaneously; however, a given switch can only appear in one running job at a time.

 To discover switches running Cumulus Linux and upgrade Cumulus Linux and NetQ on those switches:

 {{<tabs "Discover switches" >}}

 {{<tab "NetQ UI" >}}

 1. Click {{<img src="/images/netq/devices.svg" height="18" width="18">}} Devices in the workbench header, then click **Manage switches**.